danielsarj/TOPMed_MESA_crosspop_portability/README.md

 * `-w`, `--window`: Size of the cis-SNP window from the TSS and TES.
 By default, it is `1e6`.

 ### Input files:
 1. SNP dosage file: it is a space- or tab-separated file, containing 5+N columns, in which N is the number of individuals in the dataset.
 Each row is a different SNP, and from the 6th column forward, the columns contain each sample's alt_allele dosage (ref_allele is coded as 0, alt_allele is coded as 1).
-We highly recommend removing ambiguous and multi-allelic SNPs.
+We highly recommend removing ambiguous strand and multi-allelic SNPs.
 It is okay if a dosage file for one population contains SNPs missing in other populations.
 Each population should have its own dosage file.

 chr | snp_ID | pos | ref_allele | alt_allele | Sample1
 --- | --- | --- | --- | --- | ---